AwalaApp/specs/rs016-poweb.md

 - `0x5`: `EndpointCertificateResponse`.
 - `0x6`: `ParcelDeliveryDeauthorization`.

+## Port number

+In a local PDC, the server SHOULD listen on port 276 if it has the appropriate permissions to do so.
+Otherwise, it SHOULD listen on port 13276.

 ## WebSocket Considerations

 Clients and servers implementing this specification MUST support HTTP version 1.1.